moseselwon1/equity-investment-thesis-pthl-upst/README.md

 - `Equity Investment Research.xlsx` – Full model and report
 - Screenshots of all 8 Clear Sections

 In this project we combined both technical and narrative reasoning to produce a trading / analyst type report.
-It combines structure, price momentum, and institutional-style reporting as well as live trading insights and P&L
+It combines structure, price momentum, and institutional-style reporting as well as live trading insights and P&L: shows that we have conviction on our research

- produced by
+ Produced by
 - Moses
 - Theodore
 - [T&M Financial Chronicles](https://tmfinancialchronicles.substack.com) (Blog)
+- linkedin: www.linkedin.com/in/moseselwon007  |   Lets network!